-The long-term objective of the Australian Newspaper Digitisation Program (ANDP) is to make freely available online through Trove, as many Australian newspapers published prior to 1955 as possible.
+The long-term objective of the Australian Newspaper Digitisation Program (ANDP) is to make freely available online through Trove, as many Australian newspapers published as possible.
 The newspapers are digitised in a standard format which supports long-term access and full-text searching of articles.

 If you would like to suggest a title for inclusion in Trove use the online form.
 We record all suggestions received and use these to shape future priorities in line with the ANDP Selection Policy.
 The ANDP also digitises additional titles funded by libraries, historical societies, local councils and other organisations under its Contributor Model.